garrandall/popular-music-data/tracks/obsession--no-es-amor--frankie-j-baby-bash.md

   start_date: '2005-06-18'
 ---

-(Check check ...this happened for real ...baby bash..yo..
-Frankie j.... obsession)
+(Check check ...this happened for real ...baby bash...yo..
+Frankie j... obsession)

 Well it's early in the morning
 And my heart is feeling lonely